system-transparency/stfe/doc/design.md

 - Why we removed identifier field from the leaf
 - Explain `latest`, `stable` and `cosigned` tree head.
 - Privacy aspects
+- How does this whole thing work with more than one log?

 ## Concluding remarks
 Example of binary transparency and reproducible builds.